cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 </CodeGroup>

-With the test accounts sufficiently credited, you can run the integration tests.
-Run them a few times, say three times in a row to create three complete games:
+With the test accounts sufficiently credited, you can now run the integration tests.
+Run them three times in a row to create three complete games:

 <CodeGroup>